The Terra Ignota series by Ada Palmer are a series of Science Fiction novels set in a future that is neither a utopia nor dystopia.

 - Another instance of this trope concerns the true reason why Mycroft and Saladin murdered the entire Mardi 'bash.
-The official version Mycroft keeps repeating is that he wanted to prove that evil for evil's sake exists because he believes the world is not ready to face the fact that the Mardi 'bash was collectively planning to start a world war.
+The official version Mycroft keeps repeating is that he wanted to prove that evil for evil's sake still exists and to force the world to bloody its hands by carrying out an execution, because he believes the world is not ready to face the fact that the globally beloved Mardi 'bash was collectively planning to start a world war.
 They had come to the conclusion that it's better to have one now instead of in the future where it may be that much more destructive.
 There is a lot of debate throughout the series about whether the world is ready for a worldwide war or not, especially considering that after a couple hundred years of worldwide peace nobody knows anything about how to deal with it.

 - Also debated throughout the series at length is wether the world is ready to know what Martin Guildbreaker has found out during his investigation into the theft of the Seven-Ten list, namely that a secret organization has been murdering people on behalf of the world's leaders under the pretense of the bigger picture of keeping the world at peace.
 What makes it worse is that they were using the Flying Car system used by almost everyone on the planet to do the deeds.
 While Martin acknowledges that the public has a right to know what has been going on, he also is acutely aware that the public is in no way, shape or form ready to calmly receive this information and understand it's implications.
 It is highly implied that he would've kept his discoveries a secret and dealt with it only among the higher echelons of power had the only person on the planet incapable of lying and deceiving the public not been listening in.
 The result, predictably, is a world war and public demand for dissolving the entire Hive system.